aaronm6/feldman_cousins/README.md

 # feldman_cousins
 Tool for producing confidence intervals from the Feldman-Cousins technique with a Poisson random variable and a known background.
+S

 Tip: do a git-clone of this repository into a directory called `feldman_cousins`, and make that directory findable for a python import.
 This will reproduce the values in e.g. Feldman-Cousins Table IV, where one specifies an observed number of events and a background expectation.
 A confidence level can be provided as well, through the input `alpha` (`alpha=0.1` corresponds to 90% confidence intervals).